Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 ### Google Map Marker InfoWindows and Content
 ![Google Map Marker InfoWindow -  Paris, France](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/documentation/Google%20Map%20Marker%20InfoWindow.png)

 Why? - The Google Map Markers InfoWindows provide information about the city, country, city coordinates, real-time weather data, and two buttons to JS Modals with additional information of interest to the User.
-This dashboard approach means the Users navigate "in-place", with information provided in layers through InfoWindows and JS Modals.
+This dashboard approach means the Users navigate "in-place" with information provided in layers through InfoWindows and JS Modals.

 Use Case cross-reference ([please see main README.md for details](https://github.com/NaoiseGaffney/CitiesInCountries#processes)):